SupremeSpookmaster/Chaos-Fortress/README.md

 - **[Portable NPC System](https://github.com/SupremeSpookmaster/TF2-Portable-NPC-System)** - Required for Gadgeteer to function, but is otherwise unneeded.
 Disable Gadgeteer if you do not install this.
 - **[TF2 World Text Helper](https://github.com/SupremeSpookmaster/TF2-World-Text-Helper)** - Used by Gadgeteer for various damage/healing indicators, but is not required for him to function.
 - **[TF2 Move Speed Unlocker](https://forums.alliedmods.net/showthread.php?p=2659562)** - Allows characters to move above TF2's default 520 HU/s limit. ***TODO: Port all features to CF and remove this from prerequisites.***
+- **[Fake Particle System](https://github.com/SupremeSpookmaster/Fake-Particle-System)** - Used by some characters for VFX.
+Note that you will need to use the version of `data/fake_particle_system/fakeparticles.cfg` which comes packaged with ***Chaos Fortress***, and not the version included in the release build of the Fake Particle System.

 ## *Making Custom Characters*
 ***Chaos Fortress*** comes with a number of pre-made custom characters, but what if that's not enough?
 What if you want *more*?
 Don't worry, because Chaos Fortress has you covered: ***if you know how to make a Freak Fortress boss, you'll know how to make a Chaos Fortress character!*** And even if you don't, don't worry; it's not very difficult to figure out if you're experienced with SourceMod development.
 Most of my experience as a SourceMod developer comes from making Freak Fortress bosses, and I knew most of the developers who might take an interest in this game mode would be similar, so I was very careful to keep the development process for ***Chaos Fortress*** characters as close to that of ***Freak Fortress*** characters as possible.